 Typically, the most important quotas to hit will be a certain ACV for an account executive and a certain number of opened opportunities (or booked meetings) for a business or sales development representative.
 However, there are other quotas software sales managers create in an effort to motivate sales reps and keep them on track to hitting the big quotas we just mentioned.

-Common types of software sales quotas include the following:
+Common types of tech sales quotas include the following:

 - Activity Quota: This encompasses quotas like the number of demos held per week, number of emails sent, or number of cold calls made.
 They’re meant to keep reps focused on taking certain actions each day.

 - Revenue Quota: These are revenue numbers a sales rep has to close over a certain time frame.
 For example, an Enterprise AE might have to close $1 million in ACV in a year.